Got no choice: Australian firms use legal clause to back out of M&A amid virus

-SYDNEY/HONG KONG, March 26 (Reuters) - Several Australian companies are reviewing or even terminating takeover deals by using a legal escape route because of the devastating impact of the coronavirus, a template that some lawyers expect to be replicated in other countries.
+SYDNEY/HONG KONG (Reuters) - Several Australian companies are reviewing or even terminating takeover deals by using a legal escape route because of the devastating impact of the coronavirus, a template that some lawyers expect to be replicated in other countries.

 Three listed companies this week have triggered so-called material adverse change (MAC) clauses that can be invoked to end or renegotiate deals, as the COVID-19 pandemic has paralyzed businesses and sent markets crashing.